JomanaMahmoud/Basic-Computer-Simulation/README.md

 Make sure PSpice is installed and correctly configured on your machine to execute the simulation files in this project.

+## Credits
+- **Developers**: Jomana Mahmoud, Nada Yasser, Rawan Hossam, Amr Osama & Yehia Rasheed.

+All media used in this project, including images and videos, are credited to their respective creators and used under fair use for educational and demonstration purposes.
+If you plan to use this project for commercial purposes, you must ensure you have obtained the necessary licenses or permissions for any copyrighted media.

 ---